-When it comes to designing your outdoor living space, one of the first things homeowners should consider is whether or not you want your patio be raised, or at ground level.
+When it comes to designing your outdoor living space ( outdoor patio and outdoor dining space), one of the first things homeowners should consider is whether or not you want your patio be raised, or at ground level.
 The difference between a raised patio and a ground level patio are simple.
 Raised patios are elevated, and have a wall around the entire structure, made with retaining wall block, while ground level patios are exactly what their name implies, a patio that is built on the ground.
+Both raised patios and ground level patios can make patio season a dream for homeowners, and allow them to BBQ, have brunch, and really elevates outdoor dining.
+Who wouldn’t rather eat in their outdoor space and skip their regular routine of indoor dining?

 If you are looking to add depth, richness, and an overall aesthetically pleasing look, a raised patio will do the trick.
-One of the main reasons homeowners choose to go with a raised patio over a ground level patio besides their looks, is that they want to be able to step straight out onto their patio without having to use steps.
+One of the main reasons homeowners choose to go with a raised patio over a ground level patio for their outdoor space besides their looks, is that they want to be able to step straight out onto their patio without having to use steps.
 This option is great for people who have young children, or older adults who find using steps difficult.
+Homeowners whose dining rooms connect to their outdoor space, or who have lots of BBQ’s and friends over for outdoor dining, may want to consider a raised patio so that it easier to take food from inside to your patio without having to step down onto a ground level patio.
+Raised patios typically elevate your outside dining experience, and allow homeowners to enjoy the feel of fine dining while also enjoying the look and feel of the outdoors.

 Both of these patio options allow you to enjoy your backyard space while hosting family dinners and enjoying nature.
 Other similarities when it comes to elevated and ground level patios are:

-- The pavers come in many shapes, colors, sizes and textures
+- The patio pavers come in many shapes, colors, sizes and textures

 - Easy to replace – If a paver needs to be replaced, it’s as easy as removing the unwanted paver, and replacing it with a new one.